What To Expect For My Newborn Session- Q & A Richmond, VA area photographer, Jennifer Traylor

 Q: Can I be in some of the pictures with my baby?

 A: Absolutely.
+All parents who choose the full newborn session have the option to be in photos.
 If you would like pictures with the baby please let me know before the session.
 Most likely we will do those pictures first.
-I have heaters to set up that will keep the picture area very warm, so we want to make sure we do those before you have gotten sweaty.
+I have heaters to set up that will keep the picture area very warm, so we want to make sure we do those before you get sweaty.
 Keeping the baby warm ensures they are comfortable and sleepy. 🙂

 Q: Can my dog be in a picture with the baby?